erickbennett/favicon/README.md

-# How to make a fav icon
+# How to make a fav icon:
 Create an image for each size you want to provide an icon- 16x16, 32x32, etc.

 Here's a great site that will create fav icons from your image.

 http://www.favicomatic.com/

-# How to add a fav icon to your site
+# How to add a fav icon to your site:
 Add a link to the fav icon to the head of your index.html.
 For example:

 ````html